MaxGfeller/llm-talk-demo/README.md

 ### Example 1 (`index.vue`)

 This is a very simple example, which is showing how you can load and call a model.
-If the user clicks the button, it will generate a list of potential names for our web development community.
+If the user clicks the button, it will generate a suggestions for a repository name.

 ### Example 2 (`example2.vue`)

-This example is just a little more dynamic: using [Prompt Templates](https://js.langchain.com/docs/modules/model_io/prompts/prompt_templates/), we can create a very simple form in which the user can enter an adjective and we'll construct a prompt from that.
+This example is just a little more dynamic: using [Prompt Templates](https://js.langchain.com/docs/modules/model_io/prompts/prompt_templates/), we can create a very simple form in which the user can enter sentence which GPT then rewrites to make it sound professional.

 ### Example 3 (`example3.vue`)